zd3nik/XtermBoatSinker/protocol.md

     M|from|txt|grp   |  Specified "text" message was sent by "from" player.
                      |    This message is sent to intended recipients only.
                      |    If the message was sent to more than 1 player "grp" name is set.
-                     |    if "from" is empty the message is from the server, not a player.
+                     |    If "from" is empty the message is from the server, not a player.
     -----------------|-------------------------------------------------------------------------
     K|player|reson   |  The specified player has skipped their turn.
 Reason is optional.
     -----------------|-------------------------------------------------------------------------